 Providing Proper Nutrition

-As a new cat owner, it’s key to know how crucial a balanced diet is for your cat.
+As a new cat owner, it’s key to know how important a balanced diet is for your cat.
 Cats need a diet full of animal proteins and moderate fat, with little carbs8.
 This diet helps prevent health problems like diabetes and obesity8.

 Understanding Your Cat’s Dietary Needs